When One Dream Dies, Another One Is Born

 Winning the Original Ultimate Runner was my Olympic Games and my running career's "best event."

-A good friend once told me that it was apparent that the Ultimate Runner Competition was made for me and would be my "best event."
+A good friend once told me that it was apparent that the original Ultimate Runner Competition was made for me and would be my "best event."
 However, it was not evident to me at all!
-I was always pretty good at many running events, much like a decathlete is good at several track and field events.
-However, like a decathlete, I was never a world leader in any event.
+I was always good at many running events, much like a decathlete is good at several track and field events.
+However, like a decathlete, I was never a world beater in any event.
 I liked and ran all the running events.

 The life lesson here is apparent.
 We may have a strong desire and dream that we chase after—sometimes for years.
 That desire is a part of who we are for a reason.
 However, God may have a different way of fulfilling our desires.